actuallymentor/MailChimp-API-v3.0-PHP-cURL-example/README.md

 ## License

 Use this as you will.
-Tweet me as thanks at @ActuallyMentor.
+Tweet me as thanks at <a href="https://www.twitter.com/actuallymentor">@ActuallyMentor</a>.